Myanmar architecture

 The architecture of Myanmar (formerly known as Burma), in Southeast Asia, includes architectural styles which reflect the influence of neighboring and Western nations and modernization.
 The country's most prominent buildings include Buddhist pagodas, stupas and temples, British colonial buildings, and modern renovations and structures.
 Myanmar's traditional architecture is primarily used for worship, pilgrimage, storage of Buddhist relics, political activism and tourism.

-History and influences
+History

-Early Indian influence
+Pyu period

-Much of Myanmar's architecture is tied to ancient Indian culture, and can be traced to the country's earliest known inhabitants.
+Much of Myanmar's architecture is tied to ancient Indian architecture, and can be traced to the country's earliest known inhabitants.
 During the Pyu period, cylindrical stupas with four archways—often with a hti (umbrella) on top—were built.
 The Mon and Pyu people were the first two influential groups to migrate to Myanmar, and the first Indo-Chinese adherents of Theravada Buddhism.
 Beikthano, one of the first Pyu centers, contains urbanesque foundations which include a monastery and stupa-like structures.
 These Pyu stupas, the first Indian foundations in Myanmar, were built from 200 BC to 100 CE and were sometimes used for burial.
 Early stupas, temples and pagodas are topped with htis and finials or spires symbolizing Theravada Buddhist transcendence.